Eggafe/webApp/README.md

 # webApp
-for the final website of eggdee
+for the final website of eggafe